-6. What does "substantially below expectations" mean?
+8. What does "substantially below reasonable and equitable expectations" mean?

-This is not a quantifiable term but it does indicate that performance is obviously deficient, to a degree that is considered unacceptable if it were to continue.
+This is not a quantifiable term but it does indicate that performance, as measured against the unit's agreed-upon standards, is obviously deficient, to a degree that is considered unacceptable if it were to continue.
 This does not pertain to an "off year" or to, say, below-average teaching evaluations (since there are, by definition, always people below average; although some attempts should be made to improve teaching).